Steps to take before getting an interest-free credit card

 I get a default notice

-- In addition to the arrears, you will also need to pay your regular payment within the 30 days
+The default notice will tell you what you need to pay.
+In addition to this amount, you will also need to pay your regular payment within the 30 days.

 I still don't pay